bookschool/org/div/notes/Physical Science/08 Forces/08 Forces.md

 ### Density and Floating
 Think about a bottle of
-oil-andvinegar salad dressing.
+oil and vinegar salad dressing.
 Recall how the dressing separates into layers as it sits undisturbed on a counter.
 Even though the oil appears thick and sticky, its density is less than the density of the vinegar in the dressing.
 The oil rises to the surface of the vinegar and floats.